Streamlined College Degree Programs

 The University of Oklahoma (OU)

 While not specifically for veterans, OU’s online B.A. in Learning and Education Studies is another option if you want to go into teaching.
 You must be over 25 or with at least 60 college credits to qualify.
-The program offers a generous transfer of credit allowance of up to 60-90 credits, the possibility of credit for applicable work experience, and five flexible start dates.
+The program has in the past offered a generous transfer of credit allowance and the possibility of credit for applicable work experience, and five flexible start dates.
 This degree makes you eligible to seek alternative certification to get work faster while completing additional state-required coursework.

 Cybersecurity